quintype/quintype-toddy-libs/README.md

 The response codes of /route-data.json are listed below

-* 404 - Route data did not match either an isomorphic handler or a defined static page handler
+<<<<<<< HEAD
-* 200, but page.data.httpStatusCode = 301 - The server wants you to redirect
+* 404 - Route data did not match something that loadData could handle.
+Either no route matched, or the route matched but loadData aborted.
+Possibly try bypassing the service worker to find a redirect or custom-url from server side.
-* 200, but page.data.httpStatusCode = 404 - The isomorphic handler cannot handle this route.
-Please reload (and bypass sw)
+* 200, but page.data. httpStatusCode = 301 - The server wants you to redirect (do window.location)
 * 200 - This is an isomorphic page

 ## Configuration